felixmatt/-shyft-gis/README.md

 An exmaple is proveded in finse_qgis.tar.gz

-To run the example (ttested for Ubuntu 14.04 LTS and Qgis 2.18):
+To run the example (tested for Ubuntu 14.04 LTS and Qgis 2.18):

 - clone the repository to $HOME (`cd $HOME; git clone https://github.com/felixmatt/shyft-gis.git`)
 - untar finse_qgis.tar.gz (e.g. `tar -xvzf finse_qgis.tar.gz` in Ubuntu)